zonemaster/zonemaster/docs/public/using/backend/Using-Zonemaster-Backend-Docker.md

 how to use this version of cli is described at (the end of this document)[#invoking-the-command-line-tool-using-docker].

 The container is configured to use an SQLite database and run all needed processes (rpcapi and testagent).
-Thereforce this image is designed to be used by one single user and not suitable for production.
+This image is designed to be used by one single user and is therefore not suitable for production.

 There is a limitation in Docker regarding IPv6.
 Unless IPv6 has been enabled in the Docker daemon, there is no support for IPv6.
 To avoid meaningless errors, use `--no-ipv6` if there is no IPv6 support.
 Also see section "IPv6 support".